rigochain/rigo-sdk-js/documents/docs-en/rweb3/README.md

 - `accounts` It initializes accounts for context.
 - `Contract` It is a constructor to initiate contract context.
 - `abi` It provides the application binary interface for the smart contracts.

-This workaround has been used to circumvent the aforementioned ESLint rule.